 Adding coconut flakes to the breading enhances the inherent sweetness of the shrimp.

-Aside from how good these are, I love that you can make this recipe in the air fryer.
+And I love that you can make this recipe in the air fryer.

 Don’t forget to make a sweet chili dipping sauce to make your coconut shrimp more flavorful.